yugr/Implib.so/README.md

 $ ... # Link your app with libxyz.tramp.S, libxyz.init.c and mycallback.c
 ```

+# Linker wrapper

+Generation of wrappers may be automated via linker wrapper `scripts/ld`.
+Adding it to `PATH` (in front of normal `ld`) would result in all dynamic libs
+(besides libc) to be replaced with wrappers.

+Atm it's only meant for tesing.

 # Overhead

 Implib.so overhead on a fast path boils down to